jjjk123/Team1_Gene_Prioritization_GNN/README.md

 ## Aim

-To identify new genes potentially involved in Hereditary Ataxia by applying graph-based machine learning methods to biological networks.
-We compare Network Propagation with state-of-the-art Graph Neural Networks (GNNs), using protein-protein interaction data and known disease genes.
+We compare state-of-the-art Network Propagation with Graph Neural Networks (GNNs), using protein-protein interaction data and known disease genes to construct the graph .
 We aim to assess and compare how well these methods can prioritize candidate genes for further biological validation.
+As an example use case, we identify new genes potentially involved in Hereditary Ataxia.

 ## Why?

-Medical genetics aims at identiying new genomic variants for diseases.
-While next generation sequencing provide milions of genomic variants in patients, it is challenging to assess which of them are causal for the disease.
+Medical genetics aims at diagnosing patients by finding genetic variants explaining the disease.
+While approximately half of the patients from all disease group receive a genetic diagnosis, the other half remains undiagnosed, and one of the reasons for this is genetic variants in genes currently unknown to medical genetic community.
 Since experimental studies are usually quite expensive and time-consuming, in silico disease-gene prioritization is very useful in the discovery of new genes.
 By ranking genes, the methods provide sets of the most promising new candidate genes for diseases.

 Currently, novel bioinformatics methods, such as graph neural networks are increasingly popular.
 The huge number of novel bioinformatics methods requires further understanding of how these methods work and how they compare to previous methods.
-In particular, it is of crucial importance for bioinformatitians to provide only high-confidence candidates for further experimental validation, Therefore, during the hackathon we aimed at comparing the performance of graph neural networks with network propagation methods.
+In particular, it is of crucial importance for bioinformaticians to provide only high-confidence candidates for further experimental validation, Therefore, during the hackathon we aimed at comparing the performance of graph neural networks with network propagation methods.

-We used hereditary ataxia - a rare, genetically complex disease, with many cases still unexplained despite genome-wide studies.
+As an exemplary use case we used hereditary ataxia - a rare, genetically complex disease, with many cases still unexplained despite years of investigations.
 Network-based methods can highlight functionally related genes that don't stand out in standard analyses.
 Compared to Network Propagation, GNNs may offer less bias and improved performance in recognizing complex patterns, but are dependent on advanced configuration and more computationally demanding.
 Our project explores the potential and limitations of these two types of models.

 ## Contributors